appium/appium-espresso-driver/README.md

 ## Troubleshooting

 * If there are ever problems starting a session, try setting the capability `forceEspressoRebuild=true` and retrying.
 This will rebuild a fresh Espresso Server APK.
 If the session is succcesful, set it back to false so that it doesn't re-install on every single test.
+* Espresso requires the debug APK and app-under-test APK (AUT) to have the same signature.
+It automatically signs the AUT with the `io.appium.espressoserver.test` signature.
+This may have problems if you're using an outdated Android SDK tools and/or an outdated Java version.

 ## Contributing